Create a mdb_env

 key

-: The keys to delete
+: The keys to deletedb

-: A database handle that would be passed through to create the transaction (see the $begin
+: A database handle that would be passed through to create the transaction (see the$begin

 method).

 and then commits the transaction.
-This will only be possible to use if there is not an existing write transaction in effect for this environment.
+This will only be possible to use if there is not an existing write transaction in effect for this environment.Value: A logical vector, the same length as

 , indicating if each key was deleted.